 Choosing the right cage is crucial to your bird’s well-being.
 Unless you intend to use the cage purely for decoration, not to house a pet, a bird cage needs to suit its inhabitant’s needs and meet your requirements for space, appearance, and ease of care.

-If you’re ready to buy a bird cage and know what style and size you need, check out the five preferred bird cages in the matrix above.
-If you’d like to learn more about bird cages in general, including how to choose the right size, shape, and style for your particular type of bird, read on.
+If you’re ready to buy a bird cage and know what style and size you need, check out our recommendations and decide with confidence.
+If you’d like to learn more about bird cages in general, including how to choose the right size, shape, and style for your particular type of bird, read our buying guide.

 There are lots of bird cages on the market, but most fall into one of the four following categories.